-Examples of universal solutions include a national anti-stigma campaign that makes sure we all follow the same standards when talking about mental health.
-Our universal work in the Foundation includes the Peer Education Project which delivers courses enhancing 'mental health literacy' (knowledge and beliefs about mental ill-health which aid their recognition, management or prevention) in schools for all the students in Year 7.
+Examples of universal solutions include a national anti-stigma campaign that ensures we all follow the same standards when discussing mental health.
+Our universal work in the Foundation includes the Peer Education Project, which delivers courses enhancing 'mental health literacy' (knowledge and beliefs about mental ill-health which aid their recognition, management or prevention) in schools for all the students in Year 7.

-Universal solutions neither discriminate nor focus, rather their intention is to protect.
-We can all identify non-mental health related universal solutions already in our lives as they include things like banning smoking across whole buildings, and making it mandatory to wear seat belts in the car.
+Universal solutions neither discriminate nor focus.
+Rather they intend to protect.
+We can all identify non-mental health-related universal solutions already in our lives, including banning smoking across whole buildings and making it mandatory to wear seat belts in the car.

-Often, a universal approach will aim to protect the most vulnerable members of a community in a non-stigmatising way, thus benefitting everyone.
-For example, mandating that all buildings have an accessible entrance means that people using wheelchairs can access a space, but this is also handy for those carrying a large suitcase or delivering a large package.
+Often, a universal approach will aim to protect the most vulnerable community members in a non-stigmatising way, thus benefitting everyone.
+For example, mandating that all buildings have an accessible entrance means that people using wheelchairs can access space, but this is also handy for those carrying a large suitcase or delivering a large package.

 2. Secondary prevention: prevention for people exposed to inequality